manmen2414/manmen2414/README.md

 ## English

-I'm a normal junior high school student.

-> [!WARNING]
-> I'll become unable to take time for coding and gaming because I have entrance exam.

-I'm live in Japan.

-I often speak Japanese.

-I cannot use English well.
+I often speak Japanese, so I cannot use English well.
 Sorry!
+I'm a normal junior high school student live in Japan.
+Often I use JavaScript to make something.
 I'm a modded minecrafter.
 But I cannot make a mod.

+> [!WARNING]
+> I'll become unable to take time for coding and gaming because I have entrance exam.

 + Programable Langages:
   + JavaScript